zetavg/chromium-website/site/developers/smart-pointer-guidelines/index.md

     ```

 *   If a function **returns** a `std::unique_ptr<>`, that means the
             caller takes ownership of the returned object.
-Usage of
-            `std::move()` while returning an object is only needed if the return
-            type of the function differs from the type of the local variable.
     ```cpp
     class Base { ... };
     class Derived : public Base { ... };